Joecstarr/thesis/sections/software/basics/pm.md

 _Students will be able to independently use their learning to…_

 Students should leave this course knowing that there are tools to reach for when planning in future products.
-Additionally, students should have surface understanding of at least one specific tool to manage each section of the product life cycle.
+Additionally, students should have a surface understanding of at least one specific tool to manage each section of the product life cycle.